python/cpython/Doc/library/datetime.rst

 An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`datetime` and :class:`time` objects.
-The latter objects view their members as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.
+The latter objects view their attributes as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.